 While a lot of this insanity actually ran through the end of 2017, it was in January of this year that it all paid off.

 Wow.
 Now this is a tough one.
-2018 was a year full of some of the dankest memes the internet has ever seen.
-We saw memes that breached new boundaries, challenged the cultural status quo, and really prompted us to think more deeply about their roles in our digital discourse of our time as a whole.
+2018 was a year full of some of the dankest memes the internet has ever known.
+We saw memes that breached new boundaries, challenged the cultural status quo, and really prompted us to think more deeply about their roles in the digital discourse of our time as a whole.

 But to me, the best memes are the simplest ones.
 The dumbest and most pointless pieces of content that that just make me laugh for no real reason.
 That why I’m handing this one to moths and lamps.
 Enjoy.